 The disclosure of information to clients required under section 13.10 is intended to help clients make an informed decision about the referral arrangement and to assess any conflicts of interest.
-The disclosure should be provided to clients before or at the time the referred services are provided.
+The disclosure shouldmust be provided to clients before or at the time the referred services are provided.
 A registered firm, and any registered individuals who are directly participating in the referral arrangement, should take reasonable steps to ensure that clients understand:

-which entity they are dealing with

-- what they can expect that entity to provide to them - the registrant's key responsibilities to them - the limitations of the registrant's registration category - any relevant terms and conditions imposed on the registrant's registration - the extent of the referrer's financial interest in the referral arrangement, and - the nature of any potential or actual conflict of interest that may arise from the referral arrangement
+- with which entity they are dealing with - what they can expect that entity to provide to them - the registrant's key responsibilities to them - the limitations of the registrant's registration category - any relevant terms and conditions imposed on the registrant's registration - the extent of the referrer's financial interest in the referral arrangement, and - the nature of any potential existing or actual reasonably foreseeable conflict of interest that may arise from the referral arrangement

-Division 4 Loans and margin
+Division 4 LoansBorrowing and marginlending

-13.12 Restriction on lending to clients
+13.12 Restriction on borrowing from, or lending to, clients

-The purpose of section 13.12 is intended to limit the financial exposure of a registered firm.
-To the extent that products sold to clients are structured in a way that would result in the registrant becoming a lender to the clients, including the registrant extending margin to the client, we would consider the registrant to not be in compliance with section 13.12.
+The purpose of section Subsection $13.12(\underline{1})$ is intended to limit the financial exposure of a registered firm.
+To the extent that products sold to clients are structured in a way that would result in the registrant becoming a lender to the clients, including the registrant extending margin to the client, we would consider the registrant to not be in compliance with section $13.12(\underline{1})$.

-Section 13.12 prohibits registrants from lending money, extending credit or providing margin to clients as we consider that this activity creates a conflict of interest which cannot be easily managed.
+Subsection 13.12(1) prohibits registrants from lending money, extending credit or providing margin to clients as we consider that this activity creates a conflict of interest which cannot be easily managed.